biocatiit/website/content/pages/users_howto_saxs_design.rst

 However, as most buffers do not contain precious components, we recommend bringing more buffer than you think you'll need, for example taking the below numbers and adding 50%.
-You never know when you might want to change buffers and do one more run with a given sample, and have to reequilibrate the column again.
+You never know when you might want to change buffers and do one more run with a given sample, and have to equilibrate the column again.

 If you have precious components in your buffer, there are ways to reduce your buffer usage.
 Please contact a beamline scientist to discuss those situations.